Hiking Four Mile Trail in Yosemite National Park.

 Best Time to Hike the Four Mile Trail in Yosemite

-But again, don’t expect to find water sources along the trail – a filter (or other treatment method) is useful in emergencies if you were to run out of water and you happen to come across a small creek or surface water.
+But again, don’t expect to find water sources along the trail.
+A filter (or other treatment method) is useful if you were to run out of water and you happen to come across a small creek or surface water.

 Even when the lower portion is open, make sure you bring microspikes and hiking poles as there may be icy sections.